-We have audited the accompanying balance sheets of SMI Products, Inc. (A Development Stage Company) as at December 31, 2001, 2000, 1999, 1998, 1997 and 1996 and the related statements of operations, stockholders' equity and cash flows for each of the years in the five year period ended December 31, 2001, the seven months ended December 31, 1996 and for the period from inception, June 17, 1996 to December 31, 2001.
+We have audited the accompanying balance sheets of SMI Products, Inc. (A Development Stage Company) as of December 31, 2005 and 2004 and the statements of operations, stockholders' deficiency and cash flows for each of the years then ended and for the period June 17, 1996 (Date of Inception) to December 31, 2005.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audits in accordance with auditing standards generally accepted in the United States.
-Those standards require that we plan and perform an audit to obtain reasonable assurance whether the financial statements are free of material misstatement.
+We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States of America).
+Those standards require that we plan and perform an audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, these financial statements referred to above present fairly, in all material respects, the financial position of SMI Products, Inc. as at December 31, 2001, 2000, 1999, 1998, 1997 and 1996 and the results of its operations and its cash flows for each of the years in the five year period ended December 31, 2001, the seven months ended December 31, 1996 and for the period from inception, June 17, 1996 to December 31, 2001, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, these financial statements referred to above present fairly, in all material respects, the financial position of SMI Products, Inc. as of December 31, 2005 and 2004 and the results of its operations and its cash flows for each of the years then ended and for the period from June 17, 1996 (Date of Inception) to December 31, 2005, in conformity with accounting principles generally accepted in the United States of America.

 The accompanying financial statements referred to above have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 1 to the financial statements, the Company is in the development stage, and has no established source of revenue and is dependent on its ability to raise capital from shareholders or other sources to sustain operations.
+As discussed in Note

+1 to the financial statements, the Company is in the development stage, and has no established source of revenue and is dependent on its ability to raise capital from shareholders or other sources to sustain operations.
 These factors, along with other matters as set forth in Note 1, raise substantial doubt that the Company will be able to continue as a going concern.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.